MV Aurora (2000)

 MV Aurora is a cruise ship of the P&O Cruises fleet.
-The ship was built by Meyer Werft at their shipyard in Papenburg, Germany.
+The ship was built by Meyer Werft at its shipyard in Papenburg, Germany.
 At over 76,000 tonnes, Aurora is the smallest and oldest of seven ships currently in service with P&O Cruises.
-She officially entered service with the company in April 2000 and was named by Anne, Princess Royal in Southampton, United Kingdom.
-Aurora was refitted in 2014, during which the ship was the first of P&O's ships to receive an updated British Union flag design on her bow and her funnel repainted from yellow to blue.
+She officially entered service with the company in April 2000 and was named by Anne, Princess Royal in Southampton, England.
+Aurora was refitted in 2014, during which the ship was the first of P&O's ships to receive an updated British Union Flag design on her bow and her funnel repainted from yellow to blue.